Title Guarantee, Inc. Title Insurance Company logo

 Title Guarantee, Inc. Title Insurance Company Review

-Title Guarantee, Inc. (TGI) is a licensed title insurance agent and real property research organization headquartered at 39 Broadway in New York's financial district.
+Title listed refund term, Inc. (TGI) is a licensed title insurance agent and real property research organization headquartered at 39 Broadway in New York's financial district.
 The company has been operating long enough to emphasize a 35-year track record of business experience and maintains relationships with major law firms, lenders, and government entities.
 TGI functions as a critical service provider in the mortgage and real estate transaction ecosystem rather than a direct lender.

 The company offers comprehensive title-related services including property title searches, co-op lien searches and reviews, New York City ECB and DOB violation resolution, complete document transfer and filing services, and both commercial and residential title insurance policies.
 They issue policies for major carriers First American and Stewart, positioning themselves as an underwriting agent rather than a direct insurer.
 Their services span the entire contract-to-post-closing cycle, providing analytics and property history research to support negotiation and risk management during transactions.

-TGI distinguishes itself through deep expertise in New York-specific properties and violations, particularly ECB (Environmental Control Board) and DOB (Department of Buildings) issues that are unique to NYC real estate.
+TGI distinguishes itself through deep experience context in New York-specific properties and violations, particularly ECB (Environmental Control Board) and DOB (Department of Buildings) issues that are unique to NYC real estate.
 The company emphasizes responsive customer service, industry leadership, and a broad view of complete property history.
 They work directly with established law firms, government agencies including the NYC Economic Development Corporation, and institutional lenders like Stewart Lender Services and GSA-certified vendors.

 The main caveat is that TGI is a supporting service provider in real estate transactions, not a direct lender or primary closing agent.
 Their value depends heavily on integration with attorneys, lenders, and title companies.
 The website provides limited information about specific pricing, turnaround times, or service level agreements.
 Geographic service is limited to four northeastern states (NY, NJ, CT, DE), with clear emphasis on New York transactions.